LoginRadius/docs/content/guide/oidc/index.md

 If you've obtained an authorization code, you're able to exchange it for an access_token.

-Use the [Access token by OpenID](#) Code API to get the access_token, JWT Token, and the refresh_token.
+Use the [Access token by OpenID](../../references/api/oidc/#access-token-by-openid-code).
+Code API to get the access_token, JWT Token, and the refresh_token.

 ### Refresh Access Token

-You can use the [Refresh Access Token API Call](#) to expire a Refresh Token.
+You can use the [Refresh Access Token API Call](../../references/api/oidc/#refresh-access-token). to expire a Refresh Token.

 ### Get UserInfo

-The UserInfo of a logged in user can be retrieved with the [UserInfo by Access Token API](#) call, which will return the UserInfo in a JWT Token.
+The UserInfo of a logged in user can be retrieved with the [UserInfo by Access Token API](../../references/api/oidc/#userinfo-by-access-token) call, which will return the UserInfo in a JWT Token.

 > **Note:** The RSA algorithm is currently the only supported encryption type for the JWT tokens.